 This represents an instructional component of a broad‐based initiative developed by the IU Office of Sustainability and the Integrated Program in the Environment.
 We are interested in supporting innovative approaches to instruction of complex, interdisciplinary topics at both undergraduate and graduate levels of instruction.
 Courses that may contribute to the newly developed degree in Environmental & Sustainability Studies will be given high priority for support.
 Service‐learning courses and those that involve application of principles of sustainability to the IU Bloomington campus are of particular interest.

 The award for a Sustainability Course Development Fellowship is up to $8,000, with past awards averaging about $5,000.
 The award will be paid as a faculty fellowship.
 If joint awards are made, recipients will share the award.
-Recipients are expected to devote the equivalent of eight weeks full-time to their project during the summer immediately following the award.
-It is expected that they will not engage in teaching or administrative activities during the period in which they are focused on course development.
+Recipients are expected to complete their course development project during the summer immediately following the award.
+It is expected that they will not engage in other teaching or administrative activities during the period in which they are focused on course development.
 Recipients are also expected to engage with other fellows and members of the IUB sustainability community, to submit a summary report to the Office of Sustainability at the end of the fall semester following the award, and to formally disseminate the results of their instructional development project to other IU faculty in ways described by the award letter of agreement.

 How to apply